seamplex/feenox/tests/nafems/le10/README.md

 In order to test [Sparselizard](http://sparselizard.org/), a sub-directory named `sparselizard` should exist in the directory where `run.sh` is, and an executable named `sparselizard` should exist in that sub-directory.

 This can be achieved by cloning and compiling the [Github repository](https://github.com/halbux/sparselizard/).
-It should use PETSc/SLEPC obtained by executing the `install_external_libs/install_petsc.sh` script (which pulls latest main from the Gitlab repository).
+It should use PETSc/SLEPc obtained by executing the `install_external_libs/install_petsc.sh` script (which pulls latest main from the Gitlab repository).
 Also the Gmsh API is needed to read `.msh` v4, so run `install_external_libsoptional_install_gmsh_api.sh` as well.
-The `main.cpp` is the file `le10.cpp` provided in the `le10-aster-lizard` directory, so a symbolic link has to be added:
+The `main.cpp` is the file `le10.cpp` provided in the `le10-aster-lizard` directory.
+Thefore, a symbolic link has to be added in the `sparselizard` directory to point `main.cpp` to `../le10.cpp`:

 ```terminal